Benawi/Full-Stack-Take-Home-Test/README.md

 - Keep it mind that the geolocation module should be written in the way that in the future it should be easy to change the service provider.
 - It is preferable that the API operates using JSON (for both input and output).
 Ideally it should follow JSON API standard.
 - The solution should also include base specs/tests coverage.
 If you don’t have enough time, write complete specs for selected endpoint or module.
-- As a bonus you can make all endpoints secure, not available to public.
+- As a bonus you can make all endpoints secure, not available to public

 ### How to submit: Create a public Git repository and share the link with us